What to Look for in a TV

 Price: Decide What You Can Pay to Play

 Let’s start with the million-dollar question right up front: How much will it cost to get all of the features you want?
-Naturally, the bigger the screen, the more bells and whistles, how “top of the line” it is and more, will all determine how much you’ll spend.
+Naturally, the bigger the screen, the more bells, and whistles, how “top of the line” it is, and more, will all determine how much you’ll spend.
 (That, and how savvy a shopper you are!)

 And while this is the time to find big sales on big screens, there’s more than one way to fit that TV into your budget.
 Take lease-to-own*, for example.
-When you shop with one of these name-brand retailers that offers Acima, it’s as simple as choosing a lease-purchase agreement that works for you then paying for your new TV in small, more affordable payments over time, all without credit*.
+When you shop with one of these name-brand retailers that offer Acima, it’s as simple as choosing a lease-purchase agreement that works for you than paying for your new TV in small, more affordable payments over time, all without credit*.
 So while no one can guarantee your team will win this year, you’ve already got yourself a win-win with this flexible alternative to financing.

 Screen Size: Make the Right Call for Your Space

 It seems the number of screen size choices continues to grow as large as the screens themselves.
 These days, screens typically range from 32" to 100" in size.
 For reference, 100" means your TV is just over 8 feet wide (Translation: it’s huge).